straup/whereonearth-aerotropolis/README.md

 	4818,LGA,KLGA,LaGuardia
 	4818,JFK,KJFK,John F Kennedy Int'l

-This means that urban area #4818 would be named JFK-LGA, assuming that 3-letter airport codes are used instead of 4-letter codes.
+This means that urban area #4818 would be named `JFK-LGA`, assuming that 3-letter airport codes are used instead of 4-letter codes.
 It's sort of academic as one can serve as an exonym for the other; likewise with nearby cities for each airport.
 Either way, all the airport codes contained by an urban area are sorted alphabetically and then